PGComai/MechaCar_Statistical_Analysis/README.md

 For each of these metrics, competitor car data would be collected to create a comprehensive vehicle database.
 I don't think random sampling would be needed since there are only so many cars, all of which have publicly available data concerning our metrics, so creating a database that comprises most, if not all, of the competitor population should be possible.

 The data would be grouped by price to enable comparisons of MechaCar metrics to multiple cost-classes of vehicle.
-Efficiency, reliability, and safety would
+Efficiency, reliability, and safety data would be collected for our MechaCar, and then compared to the corresponding population means of each price range using t-tests.

+This would test our hypotheses:

+Null hypothesis: Variations in mean metrics of the MechaCar vs competition populations are due to random chance.

+Alternative hypothesis: Variations in mean metrics of the MechaCar vs competition populations are statistically significant and likely due to the design of the car.

+Testing these hypotheses would let us know how our MechaCar compares to multiple price ranges of the competition.
+This information would allow us to price the MechaCar competitively, since price is the metric which is easiest for us to adjust.